 Previously, Tim was a lecturer in law at Uganda Christian University from 2012 to 2017, where he taught public international law, jurisprudence, the law of contract, the law of tort and administrative (public) law.
 Between 2010 and 2015, he was a consulting associate at E.K Consulting Group, a trade policy and trade law consulting firm based in Kampala, Uganda.
-The firm provided advisory and research services to clients across Africa on various aspects of trade law and trade policy, where Tim focused on regional integration and trade in services.
+The firm provides advisory and research services to clients across Africa on various aspects of trade law and trade policy, where Tim focused on regional integration and trade in services.

 Tim's main area of research is international economic law, especially in Africa.
-He also does research in public international law, with a leaning towards international law making.
-He is keen to… read more
+He is currently working on Trade, Investment and Modern Slavery (TrIMS), focusing on how trade and investment… read more

 - The political economy of trade policy

 International Trade Law as a tool for curbing modern slavery.